 Admiral Farragut Academy’s beautiful Farragut Hall was featured in Architectural Digest’s June 15th, 2017 article, “This Sleepy Florida Beach Town Is Home to the Most Amazing Architectural Hideaways”.
 We were featured alongside such gems as the Don Cesar Hotel, the Dalí Museum, and the historic open air post office in downtown St. Petersburg.

 Previously known as the Jungle Country Club Hotel, the Academy catered to wealthy Northerners during their summer vacations back in the Jazz Age.
-In 1945, the textured stucco structure was sold to Admiral Farragut Academy, which uses the building’s two wings as part of its military campus.
+In 1945, the textured stucco structure was sold to Admiral Farragut Academy, which uses the building’s two wings as part of its best boarding school in US campus.
 Today, the main entrance is still easily recognized by its two-story sopraporta, capped by four urns. – Architectural Digest